laurakond/Stitch-Art-Guides-pp4/README.md

 - Upon clicking on the tutorial event, they are provided with three options:
     - If the tutorial slot is scheduled in the past, a modal appears indicating that the tutorial time has ceased and they are prompted to select another available slot.
     - If the tutorial is already booked, a modal appears indicating that the tutorial is already booked.
-    - If the tuturial is available, the user is redirected to a booking page.
+    - If the tutorial is available, the user is redirected to a booking page.
 - I have chosen to display the calendar as a daily view for screens smaller than 768px in order to display full tutorial title without it being cut off by the Full Calendar configurations.
 - The screens over 768px display a montly view.
 If the tutorial title is longer, a title pop up appears upon hovering over it.